Molotov Man: Joywar

 Before Garnett had removed the image from her website, the story had been picked up by Rhizome.org.
-Many of Garnett's peers were following the course of events and were concerned by what they viewed as "one artist using his copyrights as a way to censor another artist."
+Many of Garnett's peers were following the course of events and were concerned by what they viewed as "one artist using his[sic] copyrights as a way to censor another artist."
 Referring a legal battle known as Toywar, which had involved similar copyright issues, a group of artists launched a solidarity campaign, called Joywar.

 The idea behind Joywar was to demonstrate support for Garnett and protection of fair use by copying the Molotov image and reposting it in as many incarnations as possible.
 After Garnett announced her decision to remove the original image via the online forums on Rhizome.org, she was notified that one of her peers had already uploaded a mirror site, a copy of Garnett's original webpage, on his own server.
 Within a week, countless other mirrors were being uploaded.
 Other users were encouraged to grab the image and to repost it or to appropriate it in their own artwork.

 Word of the cause spread quickly throughout the new media blogosphere.
 The story was soon reposted in French, Italian, Czech, Chinese, Spanish, and Catalan.
 Derivative works were produced and shared at an exponential rate.
 They protested Meiselas's claim of copyright infringement and suggested the claim to be a means of controlling what many of Garnett's peers regarded as a creative appropriation protected under fair use.
 Garnett created an online archive to document the origins, reactions, and critiques surrounding Joywar and the subsequent global proliferation of images spurred by the controversy surrounding Garnett's sampling from Meiselas's photograph.

 In April 2006, Garnett and Meiselas were asked to attend the COMEDIES OF FAIR U$E symposium at the New York Institute for the Humanities.
 Both had met in person for the first time a day earlier, and they gave a side-by-side account of the events surrounding Molotov at the conference.
 Their presentation was well-received, and an edited transcript was published in Harper's in February 2007.

 In the transcript, Meiselas stated that her mission as a photojournalist was to provide a cultural and historical context for the images she captured, which she viewed as fundamentally different from Garnett's goal as an artist to "decontextualize" the images that she appropriates and remediates in paint.
 Meiselas objected mainly to the removal of her original subject, whom she identifies as "Molotov Man" and was later revealed to be a man, Pablo Arauz, from the context of the photo.
 She viewed that as disrespectful to the man and believed that to devalue her original work.